 New Linux Kernel Versions

 Like any other software, Linux Kernel also needs an update periodically.
 Linus Torvalds releases the new updates to the Linux Kernels.
-Every updates typically includes fixes to security loopholes, bug fixes to problems, better hardware compatibility, improved stability, more speed, and occasionally major updates also brings some new functions and features.
+Every update typically includes fixes to security loopholes, bug fixes to problems, better hardware compatibility, improved stability, more speed, and occasionally major updates also bring some new functions and features.
 Hence you will see several Linux Kernels all over the internet.
-This is a completely independent releases and no Linux distribution developers control it.
-Therefore, OS
+This is a completely independent release and no Linux distribution control it.

 Why don’t a Linux distribution ship with latest Linux Kernel?

 Answering this is simple and I believe you already know the answer.
 OS developers pick up the best kernel they have at that time and develop their Linux distribution over it – fully tested.

 Every major build of a Linux distro takes around a year and within this development cycle, you will see several Linux Kernels updates which are independent releases.
 OS developers can’t catch up to the new kernels and can’t risk including a new Linux Kernel in mid of their development cycle, without testing it.
 It can slow them down as they have to check compatibility every time, and may also bud out new bugs.
 So it’s up to the end users to try the new Linux Kernels.